-Thank you for choosing the Cisco 350X Series Managed Switches.
-The switches are designed to be operational right out-of-the-box as standard layer 2 and 3 switches.
-Using the default configuration, your switch forwards packets between the connecting devices after power up.
+Thank you for choosing the Cisco 250 Series Smart Switch.
+These switches are designed to be operational right out-of-the-box as a standard switch.
+In the default configuration, it forwards packets between the connecting devices after powered up.